July 21, 2020

 Prepare for Success

 When you break away from a lifestyle that no longer serves you and create a new one, the feeling of independence can be powerful.
-It’s helpful to share this life-changing journey with others that are on a similar path.
-Apollo Health subscribers are welcome to participate in our discussion forums for participants/practitioners, where you can share your successes and frustrations, and seek clarification about all aspects of the protocol.
-We have a staff of trained health coaches moderating the discussions and, Dr. Bredesen frequently pops in to answer questions personally.
+It’s helpful to share this life-changing journey with others who are on a similar path.
+Apollo Health subscribers are welcome to participate in our discussion forums for participants/practitioners, where you can share your successes and frustrations and seek clarification about all aspects of the protocol.
+We have a staff of trained health coaches moderating the discussions, and Dr. Bredesen frequently pops in to answer questions personally.
 Take this opportunity to declare your independence from whatever is holding you back from reclaiming your health.
 You are worth it.

 Be well-